Add some spice to your life with these curry recipes!

 Or, if you’re feeling a little adventurous, go with Jamaican goat curry.

 No matter what curry recipe you make, one thing’s for sure, it won’t be mundane!

-To kick off your curry culinary tour is this easy chicken curry.
+To kick off your curry culinary tour is this easy curry recipe.

-The sauce only requires five ingredients so it’s very beginner-friendly and not all intimidating.
+The curry-based sauce only requires five ingredients so it’s very simple and not at all intimidating.

 For the rest, you’ll need chicken breast, frozen peas, and cilantro for garnishing.

-Why settle for a basic beef dinner when you can have this enticing curry?
+Why settle for a basic beef dinner when you can have this enticing Indian food?

 If you’d prefer Asian food tonight, try this beef curry instead.

-It’s a comforting combination of chuck roast, potatoes, carrots, and mushrooms in a robust Japanese curry.
+This comfort food is a combination of chuck roast, potatoes, carrots, and mushrooms in a robust Japanese curry.

 Thick and savory, this Japanese curry is more stew-like in consistency.